Carreau/phd-dissertation/parts/cells.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The assembly mechanism that allow to go from singles monomers of actin (also refer to as G-actin in solution) to actin filament (also refer as F-actin) need to be well understood to explain the different structure of network actin filament can give once put in presence of other proteins.
+The assembly mechanism that allow to go from singles monomers of actin (also refer to as G-actin) to actin filament (also refer as F-actin) need to be well understood to explain the different networks structures actin filaments can create in presence of other proteins.

-The polymerisation of ATP/ADP actin monomer to form an actin filament need to go through the step of forming a actin proto-filament which is constituted of at least 3 actin monomers.
+The polymerisation of ATP/ADP actin monomer to form an actin filament need to go through the step of forming an actin proto-filament which is constituted of at least 3 actin monomers.
 This will most of the time be the kinetically limiting step.
-Once proto-filaments are present in solution, single monomers can be freely added or removed on both end of the filament.
+Once proto-filaments are present in solution, single monomers can be freely added or removed on both ends of the filament.
+The process of forming these proto-filament is called the nucleation and is the rate limiting factor to form actin filament from actin monomers.
+To circumvent this limitation experimentally one can use actin filament seed, or actin nucleator to direct the polymerisation on cell as cell does.

-We now need to distinguish between the dynamic of adding or removing on both ends of the filament.
+We need to distinguish between the dynamics of adding or removing on both ends of the filament.
 Indeed it has been show that the association and dissociation rate are differing between the pointed (-) and barbed (+) end.
 More particularly, the association rate at the barbed rate is higher that on